 A prominent component to each of my courses is making sure my students have the encouragement to seek out, and the freedom to bring in, a diversity of influences they have in their lives.
 No matter where those influences come from, they make up the individuality of each student.
 Part of my role as the professor is to seek out where those passions are, and give each student the support and confidence to pursue them.
 I find that students exploring a range of subject matter helps build a supportive and balanced studio community.

 From the first day of class, I expect my students to be ambitious and participate in their own learning.
-Beyond encouraging them to this end, I also include ambition and participation in learning on their grading rubrics.
-I make this expectation clear, and explain that successful students participate in the process of learning.
+Beyond encouraging them to this end, I also include “ambition” and “participation in learning” on their grading rubrics.
+I make this expectation clear, and explain to them that successful students participate in the process of learning.
 I will guide them as much as possible, but I expect them to engage in this goal.

 Through openness, laughter, support, and conversation, I promote a climate where my students understand they are free to express themselves through their work.
 One of the most important aspects of my pedagogy is fostering a creative atmosphere that prompts the students to ask questions about their work.
-I’ve done this by structuring my assignments as conceptual prompts that can be completed in a range of media and varying processes.
-For example, an assignment from the most recent semester required students to build a still life that describes a trade or skill.
-In completing the assignment, some students used the potter’s wheel, some made slip-cast porcelain objects, some used found objects and other materials, and others used traditional handbuilding methods.
+I’ve done this by structuring most of my assignments as conceptual prompts that can be completed in a range of media and varying processes.
+For example, one assignment requires students to build a still life that describes a trade or skill.
+In completing the assignment, some students use the potter’s wheel, some make slip-cast porcelain objects, some use found objects and other materials, and others use traditional handbuilding methods.
 In this environment, my students quickly realize they are free to explore how materials and processes can be merged and that different materials carry with them different connotations.

 Technical skill must always be the balancing factor to conceptual knowledge.
 Without technological knowledge, a student will face barriers to successfully executing their ideas.
 By embedding the instruction of skills needed within conceptual prompts for assignments, students get excited about the work first, which is then the driver to work through the challenges of learning a new skill.
 It is part of the student’s responsibility to employ the techniques that best suit their work, thereby promoting a self-reliance in making important decisions.

-I believe that student engagement outside of the classroom is just as valuable as teaching inside the classroom.
-Whether showing an artist’s website or bringing students to exhibitions and visiting artist lectures at other schools, I feel a responsibility as an educator to demonstrate that learning happens in every facet of our life, not just in the classroom.
-With this in mind, I provide opportunities for student learning through an experimental exhibition space I created in our clay-mixing room, affectionately called the SpaceLab, off-campus art exhibitions, scheduling and hosting visiting artists, and cultivating the opportunity to engage in course material outside of the classroom through a website I created and manage, call Claybucket.
+I believe that student engagement outside of the classroom can be just as valuable as teaching inside the classroom.
+Whether showing an artist’s website or bringing students to exhibitions and visiting artist lectures, I feel a responsibility to demonstrate that learning happens in every facet of our life, not just in the classroom.
+With this in mind, I provide opportunities for student learning through an experimental exhibition space I created called the SpaceLab, off-campus art exhibitions, scheduling and hosting visiting artists at IU Southeast, encouraging and helping support their ability to attend national and regional conferences, and cultivating the opportunity to engage in course material outside of the classroom through a website I created and manage, Claybucket.

-I believe that it is imperative for today’s students to be engaged in online spaces, and I use Claybucket.com, as a resource for students that provides information relevant to the ceramics program at IU Southeast.
-On the website, students are able to access videos of class demonstrations, powerpoints, readings, the ceramics program manual, and many other resources.
+I believe that it is imperative for today’s students to be engaged in online spaces, and I use Claybucket.com, as a resource for students go access information relevant to the Ceramics Area at IU Southeast.
+On the website, students are able to access videos of class demonstrations, powerpoints, readings, the Ceramics Area Handbook, and many other resources.
 The Claybucket has become a place where students always know they can find a glaze recipe, instructions for programming an electric kiln or mixing clay, or information about the SpaceLab.
-Another resource I built for my students, The SpaceLab, allows me to to teach new and experimental ways of installing artwork.
-This small exhibition space in the IUS Ceramics program allows students to produce and promote one-week exhibitions.
+Another resource I built for my students, The SpaceLab, allows me to teach new and experimental ways of installing artwork.
+This small exhibition space allows students to produce and promote one-week exhibitions.
 For SpaceLab exhibitions, students are encouraged to try new things and take risks with their work.
 Often students build collaborative works for the first time or find a new way of working just because they had the space and the opportunity to try something they’ve never done before.

 Building and promoting community is an imperative component to my pedagogy.
 I strive to connect students to the broader ceramics community by hosting two to three visiting artists each year.
-Working with a small visiting artist budget, I have been able to bring in over 35 artists from a range of different backgrounds, from potters to performance artists.
-I maximize student engagement with these artists, often scheduling personal studio visits with them so that a directly one-on-one connection can be made.
+Working with a small visiting artist budget, I have been able to bring in nearly 50 artists from a range of different backgrounds, from potters to performance artists.
+I maximize student engagement with these artists, often scheduling personal studio visits with them so that a direct one-on-one connection can be made.

 From the broader field to the local one, I believe that it is also important for students to see what resources are available in their own region.
-To this end, I’ve taken my students on many field trips to regional schools and art centers, including LVL1, a makerspace in Louisville; Ohio University for a series of exhibitions and a symposium called “Material Histories”; a tour of the AMACO factory in Indianapolis; and regional ceramics programs at IU Bloomington, University of Louisville, and the University of Kentucky, among others.
+To this end, I’ve taken my students on many field trips to regional schools and galleries, including LVL1, a makerspace in Louisville; Ohio University for a series of exhibitions and a symposium titled “Material Histories”; a tour of the AMACO factory in Indianapolis; regional ceramics programs at IU Bloomington, University of Louisville, and the University of Kentucky; the Indiana Clay Conference, and Wheelhouse Arts for a discussion with gallerist, Daniel Pfalzgraf.
 As students learn the importance of the local and national ceramics community, they work together to attend the National Council on the Education of Ceramic Art (NCECA) conference.
-I encourage and help them raise money to attend and each year have had students attend with funding.
+I encourage and help them raise money to attend NCECA and each year, we usually have 4-7 students attend.

 In the 21st century, it is imperative that students learn to have a professional presence online.
-I use my 15 years of experience designing and building websites to guide my students to this goal, initiating them first by requiring all of my advanced students to maintain a weekly blog of their progress in the studio.
+I use my 20 years of experience designing and building websites to guide my students to this goal, initiating them first by requiring all of my students from Ceramics II to Graduate Ceramics (Post Baccs) to maintain a weekly blog of their progress in the studio.
 I catalog the blogs on the Claybucket website so that others in the class can follow along and I integrate their blogging responsibility into my semester scoring rubrics.
-Weekly blogging gets the students comfortable with process of posting and documenting their work online and is the gateway to a professional online presence.
+Weekly blogging gets the students comfortable with the process of posting and documenting their work online and is the gateway to a professional online presence.

 I bring my professional experiences into the classroom, not just as theory, but as the practical knowledge and skills gained through mentorship and professional practice.
-Having a strong base of knowledge and experiences are a good starting point for my philosophy of teaching, however I feel that a willingness to be flexible and let my philosophy evolve is important.
-My teaching is informed by my personal and professional growth and therefore I strive to be well versed in new developments in the field, to be an ongoing participant in the art community, and actively exhibiting my artwork.
-Collaborations with other professors and students coupled with an openness to new ideas and concepts fuels my excitement about the medium and inspires me to give these new ideas back to my students.
+Having a strong base of knowledge and experiences is a good starting point for my philosophy of teaching, however a willingness to be flexible and let my philosophy evolve is important.
+My teaching is informed by my personal and professional growth and therefore, I strive to be well versed in new developments in the field, to be an ongoing participant in the art community, and actively exhibit my artwork.
+Collaborations with other professors and students coupled with an openness to new ideas and concepts fuels my excitement about the medium and inspires me to involve my students in these new ideas.
 With this evolving knowledge base I can assure my students they are receiving the best possible education I can offer.